Frequently Asked Questions

 - Each day,nearly 1,000 children die due to preventable water and sanitation-related diarrhoeal diseases

 Access to basic sanitation is one of the most important elements of a safe, healthy, and sustainable community.
 Open defecation can spread disease, pollute local water resources, and even affect the safety of community members, especially girls and women, when they are vulnerable and in the open.

 The social impacts are perhaps more immediately evident than the broader economic consequences of lacking sanitation, but a recent World Bank study has shown that In 2006, Lao PDR lost an estimated LAK 1.9 trillion (USD 193 million) due to poor sanitation and hygiene.
 Astonishingly, this is equivalent to approximately 5.6% of gross domestic product!

-We are proud to be working towards the 2015 United Nations Millenium Development Goal of reducing by half the number of people globally who are without sustainable access to adequate sanitation and safe drinking water.
+We are proud to have been part of the 2005 - 2015 United Nations Millenium Development Goal of reducing by half the number of people globally who are without sustainable access to adequate sanitation and safe drinking water.

 Where is Bokeo?

 Bokeo is a north-western province of Laos.
 It is the smallest province in the country, and also the least densely-populated.
 This means communities are often very remote, and they do not experience any of the material benefits of the rapidly growing urban economy in cities like Vientiane, the capital.
 Though Bokeo is rich in deposits of precious stones (its name literally means “gem mine”), it is largely undeveloped, and most people in the province are living an ultra-basic subsistence farming lifestyle.